Nagkiril/BGS_TestTask/README.md

 # BGS_TestTask
 Test task to be reviewed by Blue Gravity Studio.

-Rundown of the contents for this repo:
+Rundown of the contents for this branch:

 **PrototypeProject** - a Unity Project folder (where most of the non-essential files are omitted for ease of pushing and pulling).
 Opening this folder in Unity 2021.3.2f1 ought to yield a fully accessible project.